-- (2) The names and relationship of related parties: None. - (3) Important transactions with related parties
+(2) The names and relationship of related parties: None.

+(3) Important transactions with related parties

 The balance and transaction between the Company and its subsidiaries have been derecognized from the consolidated financial statements and were not disclosed accordingly.
-There was no transaction between the Group and other related parties for the nine months ended September 30, 2022 and 2021.
+There was no transaction between the Group and other related parties for the year ended December 31, 2022 and 2021.